dawelab/Age_Structure/LIS/readme.md

-### Pseudocode for LIS implementation in alignment chaining
+## Pseudocode for LIS implementation in alignment chaining
+### This algorithm was implemented in the chaining.py in the SV calling section and separated out here to explain the details.
 ## LIS algorithm
 - Input: Array A of integers, length n
   * In the alignment context, array A stores the starting coordinate of each query alignment in minimap2 output